dashpresshq/dashpress/README.md

 ---

 ## About
-Hadmean is an internal tool generator.
+Hadmean is a no-code internal tool generator.
 It is language agnostic, schema driven, extremely customizable, fully featured, user-friendly and has just one installation step.

 ### Quick Demo